LLTommy/pagesPlayground/index.md

 # Index
 - [Introduction](#introduction)
-- - Challenges and why this guide will help
+  - Challenges and why this guide will help
-- - How *** can bring value ...
+  - How *** can bring value ...
 - [Part II - Introduction](#partII)
-- - Study and implementation
+  - Study and implementation
-- - Lens
+  - Lens
-- - CDM
+  - CDM
 - [Part III - Introduction](#partIII)
-- - One
+  - Registries
+  - Quality Governance and ethics
-- - Two
+  - Infrastructure
 - [Acknowledgement ](#ack)

 ## <a name="introduction">Introduction</a>